Skip to main content

 Cross-sell into the premium services

-Polar Tint operators trained on the cross-sell playbook upgrade 40-50% of tint customers into a ceramic coating add-on at the point of sale, and 10-20% into a paint protection film front-end package.
-PPF and ceramic are the premium-margin services in the shop, and the cross-sell dynamic is what unlocks them — most independent shops can’t consistently convert tint customers into premium services because they don’t have the training playbook or the brand to support the higher ticket.
+PPF and ceramic are the premium-margin services in the shop.
+The cross-sell dynamic is what unlocks them.
+Most independent shops can't consistently convert tint customers into premium services — they lack the training playbook and the brand to support the higher ticket.

 Referrals as a free LTV multiplier